Shoozza/raylua/README.md

 See [`compatibility.md`](https://github.com/Rabios/raylua/blob/master/compatibility.md) for info about this.

+### Using physac and raygui

+I offered standalone bindings for [raygui](https://github.com/raysan5/raygui) and [physac](https://github.com/victorfisac/physac), But to use them you might need to compile them someway, Using gcc or clang is okay!

 ### Autocompletion

 I finally did autocompletion for raylib Lua/LuaJIT bindings to use in ZeroBrane Studio,See [here](https://github.com/Rabios/raylua/blob/master/zerobrane/README.md) about that and how to use it.